MountainGod2/cb_events/README.md

 > [!NOTE]
 > Replace "https://eventsapi.chaturbate.com/events/USER_NAME/API_KEY/" with your actual events API URL.

-Alternatively, you can set an enviroment variable in an .env file, and run the program as a module.
+Alternatively, you can set an environment variable in a .env file, and run the program as a module.

 ```bash
 echo BASE_URL='"https://eventsapi.chaturbate.com/events/USER_NAME/API_KEY"' >> ./.env